If you’re like me, you watch a handful of shows on a handful of channels. Usually on DVR.

 Today, I want to offer up options.

-If you’re a convert to cutting your cable and going with just internet service, here is a curated list of options to still get the shows you want.
+If you’re a convert to cutting your cable and going with just internet service (if you like sports, sometimes that’s all you need!), here is a curated list of options to still get the shows you want.

 For $20 a month, their basic package, Best of Live TV, gives you ESPN, AMC, CNN, HGTV, Cartoon Network, History Channel, Disney Channel, ESPN2, TNT, Food Network, TBS, Freeform, Adult Swim, IFC, A&E, El Rey, Viceland, Lifetime, Travel Channel, Newsy, Bloomberg Television, Local Now, Polaris+, Maker, Flama, and Galavision.